 There’s no denying it—as buyers have become more and more empowered, sales has become more and more difficult.
 But, according to new research from HubSpot’s 2016 State of Inbound report, there are a few things salespeople can do to make their jobs easier, while also making the sales experience better for their potential buyers.

-Here are four ways to make sales easier in 2017, all backed up by the latest data on the inbound revolution.
+Here are four ways to make sales easier, all backed up by the recent data on the inbound revolution.

 1. Overhaul the Prospecting Process